 A map of the proposed development area overlaid on the screening tool sensitivity is given in Figure 2.
-Because the land is not cultivated, agricultural sensitivity is purely a function of land capability.
-The land capability of the investigated site is predominantly 8 but includes 7.
-Values of 7 and 8 give medium agricultural sensitivity.
+Because none of the land is classified as cultivated land, agricultural sensitivity is purely a function of land capability.
+The land capability of the investigated site varies from 7 to 8, which translates to a medium agricultural sensitivity.